mui/material-ui/docs/pages/blog/mui-core-v5.md

 #### Unstyled components and hooks

-We still have a lot of work to do to have a great set of unstyled components.
+We still have a lot of work to do to have a full set of unstyled components.
 You can keep track of our progress in [#27170](https://github.com/mui-org/material-ui/issues/27170).

 Our high-level plan is to use the unstyled components and hooks as the basis of the Material components and second design system.